 Now, what if the damage has been done?
 You can bounce back—although within reason.
 If you do give up alcohol, the good thing is that your skin, like any other organ, has the ability to regenerate.
 But that regeneration depends very much on how much damage has been done and what products you choose from then on to rehydrate your skin and supply it with the nutrients it needs to promote healthy, glowing skin again.

-For a deep rehydration, like a big drink of water for your skin, think of Hyaluronic Face Serum+ Vit C, that has been fortified with therapeutic-grade Vitamin C to suppress skin pigmentation by inhibiting an enzyme that catalyses the production of pigments, thus making it effective in helping to lighten dark areas of skin.
-Hyaluronic Serum is incredibly helpful to boost skin collagen synthesis and encourage skin cell turnover and helps to boost the regenerative process of the epidermis, giving a youthful glow.
+For a deep rehydration like a big drink of water for your skin, think of Hyaluronic + Vitamin C Face Serum that has been fortified with therapeutic-grade Vitamin C to suppress skin pigmentation by inhibiting an enzyme that catalyses the production of pigments, thus making it effective in helping to lighten dark areas of skin.
+Hyaluronic + Vitamin C Serum is incredibly helpful to boost skin collagen synthesis and encourage skin cell turnover and helps to boost the regenerative process of the epidermis, giving a youthful glow.
 It reduces premature aging, dimpling, fine lines, sagging skin, enlarged pores, free radical damage from toxins and much more.
-While this is a re-hydrating serum, it is best combined with our moisturizer the ‘Anti-Aging Serum’ to deeply treat your skin with potent rejuvenating nutrients to achieve a youthful and glowing skin complexion again!
+While this is a re-hydrating serum, it is best combined with our moisturiser the 'Anti-Aging Serum' to deep-treat your skin with potent rejuvenating nutrients to achieve a youthful and glowing skin complexion again!